Deep Learning

 Feedforward Neural Networks (FNNs):

 Think about them as the basic models.
 They’re like a simple recipe with just a few steps.
 They’re great for doing simple classification, which is just labeling things.
+However, make your work easy with automatic labeling systems.

 Convolutional Neural Networks (CNNs)